16 Fun Activities for Seniors and Elderly Patients

 Senior Olympics

 Senior Olympics is being governed by the National Senior Games Association.
-The association’s goal is to promote healthy and active lifestyle for people aging 50 and above.
+The association’s goal is to promote a healthy and active lifestyle for people aging 50 and above.

 Encouraging and training elderly persons for Senior Olympics is a good form of exercise among seniors.
 However, only those fit for active strength training can be eligible for Senior Olympics.